swiftlang/swift/docs/CompactBacktraceFormat.md

 | `1000xxxx` | `rep`    | Repeat the previous frame                 |
 | `1xxxxxxx` | reserved | Reserved for future expansion             |

+If the bit labelled `a` is set, it means that the address computation is absolute rather than being relative to the previously computed address.

 ### `end`/`trunc`

 #### Encoding